bullet-db/bullet-db.github.io/docs/quick-start/storm.md

 This ```generateRecord``` method generates some fields randomly and inserts them into a BulletRecord.
 Note that the BulletRecord is typed and all data must be inserted with the proper types.

-If you put Bullet on your data, you will need to write a Spout (or a topology if your reading is complex), that reads from your data source and emits BulletRecords with the fields you wish to be query-able placed into a BulletRecord similar to this example.
+If you put Bullet on your data, you will need to write a spout (or a topology if your reading is complex), that reads from your data source and emits BulletRecords with the fields you wish to be query-able placed into a BulletRecord similar to this example.

 ### PubSub